BlackCreepyCat/WebOSx/README.md

 ---
 ## 3.8.4 version fixes (soon):
 1. New calendar application.
+2. A localization bug fixed in the start menu.
-2. About window fixed (and need to stay like this).
+3. About window fixed (and need to stay like this).
-3. A new system to hide the applications you don't use.
+4. A new system to hide the applications you don't use.
 Clean the desktop!
 <img width="1808" height="1072" alt="image" src="https://github.com/user-attachments/assets/f6410f65-3cca-4c64-b651-f1fb834b82c4" />